SEND Governor: Curriculum Committee

 Pupils have an opportunity to catch up on outstanding homework and coursework and can also be able to ask for help from teachers in an environment where they feel relaxed and comfortable.
 The clubs are held in the schools' Learning Resource Centre so that the girls are able to type up work and use the internet for research

 Speech and Language

-The EWS SEN Department has entered into the Ealing Borough Speech and Language Therapy (SALT) Scheme.
+The EWS SEN Department has entered into the Ealing Borough Speech and Language Therapy (SALT) Scheme with an external specialist provider.
 This means that a therapist will be in school for 15 days during the year and will deliver training to all staff.
 There will also be a group and one-to-one sessions available to selected students.

 Medical Care Plans